Bartlett-Hayward Company: Public incorporation and acquisition

+World War I and 1920s

 Beginning in 1915, Bartlett-Hayward produced many of the many munitions used by members of the Triple Entente during World War I, signing military contracts with Russia and France.
 Its first munition order was for 750,000 3-inch shrapnel shells for the Russian government.
 The confirmed demand for these shells allowed the company to expand rapidly, increasing its workforce from 4,000 to 22,000 as the war progressed.
 Over 6,000 of these wartime workers were women and girls.
 Multiple new plants were opened in short order.
 The company opened a large expansion plant at Sollers Point/Turner Station, spread over 55 acres and comprising 59 buildings & 6,000 workers, manufacturing toluene for high explosives, 75-millimeter, 4.7-inch artillery ammunition.
 Another large plant was built on 49 acres on Washington Boulevard.
 155-millimeter ammunition was assembled on land now occupied by the Montgomery Park Business Center.
 Facilities on Bush Street manufactured steam blowers and loaded shrapnel shells.
 Contracts with the United States itself began in 1917, after the country entered the war, and Bartlett-Hayward began producing over 20,000 shells per day for the domestic war effort at its main plant.

+During World War I, the company made munitions, ship propellers, and other materiel for the United States and its allies.
+It made millions of artillery shells and the artillery fuzes for them (9.6 million shells in World War I).
+It designed new fuze models and designed improved processes for making those shells.
+It also quickly created and deployed standardized retrofittable equipment for BTX recovery at illuminating gas manufacturing plants, which at the time represented an important boost to total BTX production.